Nap of the day: best horse racing tips for Friday's five meetings

 Chris Wilson

-- The Punt Acca: Charlie Huggins' three horse racing tips at Cheltenham and Doncaster on Friday
+- The Punt Acca: Matt Rennie's three horse racing tips from Ascot on Friday

-- ITV Racing tips: one key runner from each of the seven races live on ITV4 on Friday
+- Ascot Placepot tips: Graeme Rodway's selections for a £100,000 guaranteed pool

-- Four horses at double-figure odds to note at Cheltenham on Friday - including a 'major player' at 16-1
+- Hong Kong racing tips: Jim McGrath with three Saturday selections at Sha Tin